gmflau/gke_crdb/README.md

 ## High Level Workflow
 The following is the high level workflow which you will follow:
 1. Create two GKE clusters
-2. Create Redis Enterprise Cluster in each GKE cluster
-3. Install Nginx ingress controller in each GKE cluster
+2. Create Redis Enterprise Cluster / Install Nginx ingress controller / Apply the `activeActive` spec on each GKE cluster
-4. Document the required parameters.
+3. Document the required parameters
-5. Apply the `activeActive` spec to both clusters.
-6. Formulate the CRDB creation JSON payload using the parameters *from both RECs* in a single JSON document.
+4. Formulate the CRDB creation JSON payload using the parameters *from both RECs* in a single JSON document
-7. POST the JSON payload *to one* of the REC's API endpoints.
+5. POST the JSON payload *to one* of the REC's API endpoints.
 (Yes, just one; it will coordinate with the other(s).)
-8. Run a workload.
+6. Run a workload

-### 1. Build two GKE clusters:
+#### 1. Build two GKE clusters:
 ```
 ./create_cluster.sh glau-aa-us-west1-a us-west1-a
 ./create_cluster.sh glau-aa-us-east1-b us-east1-b
 ```

+#### 2. Create Redis Enterprise Cluster / Install Nginx ingress controller in each GKE cluster
 Deploy REC in "raas-us-west1-a" namespace of the GKE cluster in us-west1-a region:
 ```
 ./bundle.sh raas-us-west1-a